bosankus/ReposNews/README.md

 - News UI changed.
 - New API added for top headlines added.
 UI will be updated on next commit.

-## Updates 11.02.2022:
-- News UI changed.
-- New API added for top headlines added.
-UI will be updated on next commit.

 ## News API
 News data is fetched from [News API](https://newsapi.org/).
 You can check the documents from [here](https://newsapi.org/docs).
 Once you have the api key, add it inside `API_KEY=<your_api_key>` in `local.properties` file.